zmichaelakins/ctp-spec/README.md

 A control surface where interactions between AI systems, tools, and human operators are evaluated before execution.

 **Deterministic Oversight Loop**
-A non-evaluative control cycle that monitors system interactions and preserves operational stability under increasing interaction load.
+A non-evaluative control cycle that monitors system interactions and preserves operational stability as interaction density increases.

 **Protocol-Level Governance Layer**
 CTP functions as a governance layer above existing AI systems and enterprise infrastructure, providing consistent supervisory structure across heterogeneous technology environments.

 CTP does not prescribe specific models, vendors, or implementation frameworks.
 It defines how interactions are coordinated and supervised within complex AI-assisted operational systems.

+---

+## What CTP Is

+• A deterministic oversight architecture for AI-integrated environments
+• A protocol-level governance structure for AI–human interaction
+• An implementation-agnostic supervisory framework
+• A system designed to preserve auditability and operational stability in complex AI environments

+---

+## What CTP Is Not

+CTP is not:

+• An AI model
+• A software product or SaaS platform
+• A monitoring dashboard
+• A diagnostic or psychological assessment system

+CTP governs interaction structure and supervisory conditions rather than the behavior of individual models.

 ---